Ashley Nadesan

-Ashley Kevin Nadesan (born 9 September 1994) is an English professional footballer who plays as a striker for club Sutton United.
+Ashley Kevin Nadesan (born 9 September 1994) is an English professional footballer who plays as a striker for National League South side Horsham.

 Career

 Horley Town

 Born in Redhill, Surrey, He began his career at Combined Counties club Horley Town, leading their Youth side in both league and cup in the 2012–13 season, sometimes playing at centre-back.
 He graduated to the first team at Horley, and became a regular starter.
 He came to the notice of professional clubs towards the end of the 2014–15 season having scored a total of 99 goals for Horley in league and cup in the previous two seasons.
 Nadesan was also the Combined Counties top scorer for the 2015–16 season, scoring 45 goals in the Premier Division, having finished runner-up the previous season.

 Fleetwood Town

 He joined Fleetwood in July 2016 for an undisclosed sum, before making his Football League debut for Fleetwood in August 2017 against AFC Wimbledon.

 He moved on loan to Carlisle United in January 2018.
 At the end of the 2017–18 season, Fleetwood exercised an option to extend Nadesan's contract by one year.
 He returned on loan to Carlisle United in August 2018.